rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 As you can see, both sets \\( \mathcal{P}(A) \\) and \\( \\\{0,1\\\}^n \\) have
 the same cardinality, which is \\(8\\).
-More importantly, we demonstrated that there's a bijection between both sets, because each element of one \\(
+More importantly, we demonstrated that there's a bijection between both sets, because each element of \\(
 \mathcal{P}(A) \\) is paired with exactly one element of \\( \\\{0,1\\\}^n \\).
 With this knowledge, it's very easy to count the number of values that can be represented by any given `int` type in Golang: